snbaravani/JsonConverter/README.md

 - All samples seen so far contain at least one "total" row.
 This is redundant as all other values in the scope should add up to the same figure, so any rows containing *total* are ignored, and the `total` field in the target JSON can be calculated based on the fields.
+- Some reports don't specify a scope number in every row (e.g., Amazon & Atlassian)

 ### Transformation process